Learn the Advantages of Swaddling & How It Improves Your Baby’s Sleep

 Babies prefer a nice, tight swaddle as not only does it mimic life inside the womb, but it also feels like a hug.
-That hug sensation triggers a neurological response that lowers cortisol levels.
-Cortisol is the human hormone that regulates our stress reflex.
-So lower cortisol means less stress for baby, which means less stress for you.
+That hug sensation triggers a neurological response that lowers stress levels.
+So lower stress levels for baby, which means less stress for you.

 What are the benefits of swaddling a baby?